trywilco/wilco-docs/docs/building-your-quest/actions/finish-step.md

 **Type**: Action

-Advance user to the next step in current quest, or finish quest in case this is the last step.
+Advances the user to the next step in the current quest, or finishes the quest if this is the last step.

 ## Params

-No params required
+No params required.

 ## Outputs